FourierNets enable the design of highly non-local optical encoders for computational imaging: Methods

 \subsection{Physics-based autoencoder for simultaneous engineering of microscope encoder and reconstruction network decoder}

-We describe the imaging process as the following transformation from the 3D light intensity volume of the sample $\mathbf{v}$ to the 2D image formed on the camera $\mathbf{c}$:
+We describe the imaging process as the following transformation from the 3D light intensity volume $\mathbf{v}$ to the 2D image formed on the camera $\mathbf{c}$:

 where $\mathbf{M}_{\bm{\upphi}}$ denotes the microscope parameterized by a 2D phase mask, $\bm{\upphi}$.
 This phase mask $\bm{\upphi}$ describes the 3D-to-2D encoding of this microscope model completely.
 A Poisson distribution with mean rate $\bm{\upmu}_{\mathbf{c}}$ describes the physics of photon detection at the camera, but sampling from this distribution is not differentiable.
 We approximate the noise distribution with a rectified Gaussian.
 We include details on $\mathbf{M}_{\bm{\upphi}}$ in Appendix \ref{appendixforwardsim} \cite{Goodman_2017}.
 Jointly training reconstruction networks and microscope parameters involves image simulation, reconstruction, then gradient backpropagation to update the reconstruction network and microscope parameters.
-Details on parallelization, planewise reconstruction networks, and planewise sparse gradients are provided in Appendix \ref{appendixpsftraining}.
+Our parallelization strategy enables optimization of phase masks with millions of parameters in a feasible amount of time and memory per GPU.
+This also enables us to produce PSFs with multiple orders of magnitude more unique voxels than previous attempts (Appendix \ref{appendixpsftraining}).
+Details on parallelization, planewise reconstruction networks, and planewise sparse gradients are provided in Appendix \ref{appendixpsftraining}, Figure \ref{figsupparallelsim}.

-Our loss function computes the normalized mean squared error (MSE) $L_{\mathrm{HNMSE}}$ between the high pass filtered sample and reconstruction weighted by the normalized MSE $L_{\mathrm{NMSE}}$ between the original sample and reconstruction (to include low frequency content in the objective).
-Formally, our loss function $L(\mathbf{v}, \mathbf{\hat{v}})$ is defined:
+We use the the normalized mean squared error (NMSE) as the basis for our loss function.
+Since we care more about the high spatial frequency content of the image which contains mostly cells, and less about the low spatial frequencies which contain mostly background, we implemented a two part loss function. $L_{\mathrm{HNMSE}}$ measures the NMSE between the high pass filtered volume and high pass filtered reconstruction.
+This is combined with the unfiltered NMSE $L_{\mathrm{NMSE}}$ between the original volume and its reconstruction.
+Formally, our loss function $L(\mathbf{v}, \mathbf{\hat{v}})$ for all snapshot microscopy reconstruction problems is defined as:

-where $H(\cdot)$ denotes high pass filtering and $\mathop{\mathbb{E}}(\cdot)$ denotes computing the mean.
-Both loss terms are normalized as shown to reduce variance in $L$, which can otherwise take on large magnitude values and cause training instability.
+where $H(\cdot)$ denotes high pass filtering and $\mathop{\mathbb{E}}(\cdot)$ denotes the mean over pixels and sample volumes.
+Both loss terms are normalized as shown to reduce variance in $L$, which can otherwise cause large magnitude fluctuations based on the brightness variation across training volumes and cause training instability.
 For our experiments, we set the weight $\beta$ for the $L_{\mathrm{NMSE}}$ term to 0.1. \titlespacing{\section}{0pt}{2ex}{1ex} \titlespacing{\subsection}{0pt}{1ex}{1ex}